 The team of roasters, cuppers and baristas is passionate about coffees that are as unique and character-filled as the people who drink them.
 Based in Woodstock, they import single origin and estate coffees from South and Central America, Africa and Asia, micro-roasting each one to best present its unique personality.
 Rosetta Roastery sells roasted beans, ground or unground, offers home deliveries, and provide bespoke mobile espresso bars for executive functions (both indoor and outdoor).

 It’s the coffee hot-spot in Woodstock’s Old Biscuit Mill.
-Esspressolab uses Nordic roasting principles for a softer palate weight, experimenting with methods that result in glass cups for our Americanos (slower sipping means a naturally sweeter taste) and a certitude about the quality of your crema.
-"We roast coffee from single farms, estates and cooperatives and look to establish relationships with growers and exporters, always looking at sustainable, fair and equal trade."
+Third-wave roastery Espressolab uses Nordic roasting principles for a softer palate weight, serving their cuppas in glass beakers and experimenting with ingredients to create totally unique drinks- their espressos are out of this world and win a prize for their individuality.
+"We roast coffee from single farms, estates and cooperatives and look to establish relationships with growers and exporters, always looking at sustainable, fair and equal trade”.

-The extension of 'the haas design collective' roasts coffee beans from farms across the world in colourful Bo Kaap.
-The roastery and coffee shop specialises in rare and exotic coffees and offers the world’s most expensive coffee, 'kopi luwak', a coffee with the most unusual provenance.
+The extension of 'the Haas design collective' roasts coffee beans from farms across the world in the city bowl.
+The roastery and coffee shop specialises in rare and exotic coffees and offers the world’s most expensive coffee, kopi luwak, a delicacy of a coffee with a most unusual provenance.
 It is made from the beans of coffee berries which have been eaten by the Asian Palm Civet and other related civets, then passed through its digestive tract.